rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/interact-with-frontend.md

   cd frontend
 ```

-2. Move the file from the `compiled contract` to the frontend directory
+2. Move the file from the `compiled contract` to the frontend directory.

-3. In the frontend directory, initialize a Node.js Project
+3. In the frontend directory, initialize a Node.js Project:

 ```shell
   npm init -y
 ```

-4. Install Ethers.js
+4. Install Ethers.js:

 ```shell
   npm install --save ethers